Wonders of the Oak Woodlands: Emandal in Fall

 As temperatures cool and leaves turn to red and gold, we’ll wander through Emandal’s oak and riparian woodlands, walking no more than a mile or two each day.
-We’ll learn about monarch butterflies, sphinx moths, and native bees, who will be flitting, hovering, and nectaring among the flowers.
-We’ll examine and discuss the fruits, nuts, seeds, and exotic galls that will be adorning oaks, buckeyes, bays, manzanitas, mountain mahogany and other native trees and shrubs.
-Squirrels will be flying through treetops or dashing into burrows and woodrats will be resting quietly in their world-class castles until dark.
+We’ll learn about monarch butterflies, sphinx moths, and native bees who will be flitting among the flowers.
+We’ll examine and discuss the fruits, seeds, and colorful galls that will be adorning oaks, buckeyes and mountain mahogany.
+Squirrels will be flying through treetops or racing between burrows and woodrats will be resting quietly in their world-class castles until dark.

-We’ll watch dragonflies and damselflies actively patrolling Rainbow Lake for insects and mates, while lizards, spiders, and antlions quietly wait for their prey to come to them.
-Bear scat will be everywhere, filled with manzanita berries and apples, and acorn woodpeckers will be pounding acorns into trees, getting a head start on their winter food supply.
-We might see beaver, mink, otter, mergansers, or American dippers plying the Eel’s lovely pools as migratory birds fuel up for migration among the willows and alders.
-At night, crickets will perform symphonies under a an exceptionally dark sky shining with a gazillion stars.
+With close-focus binoculars we’ll experience exquisite views of flowers, insects, lizards...
+Dragonflies and damselflies will be actively patrolling Rainbow Lake while antlions and crab spiders quietly wait for their prey to come to them.
+Bear scat will be everywhere, filled with manzanita berries and apples, and acorn woodpeckers will be pounding nuts into trees, getting a head start on their winter food supply.
+We might see beaver, mink, otter, mergansers, or dippers plying the Eel’s lovely pools as warblers fuel up for migration among the willows and alders.
+At night, crickets will play symphonies under an exceptionally dark sky speckled with a gazillion stars.

-If the temperatures are mild, we’ll head out after breakfast with our lunches and snacks and return around two pm.
-We’ll then have free time to swim in the Eel’s luscious pools, and/or nap, hike, read, socialize, or gather at our shaded table to look up answers to the day’s mysteries.
-If the days are hot, we will time our walks to beat the heat with a bird walk before breakfast, a “look-at-everything” walk for a couple of hours after breakfast, a long mid-day break, and another walk after dinner.
+If the temperatures are mild, we’ll head out after breakfast each day with our lunches and snacks and return around 1-2 pm.
+After that we'll have free time to swim in the Eel’s luscious pools, and/or nap, hike, read, socialize, or gather at our shaded table to look up answers to the day’s mysteries.
+If the days are hot, we will time our walks to beat the heat with a bird walk before breakfast; a “look-at-everything” walk for a couple of hours after breakfast; a long mid-day break; and another walk after dinner.
 Every afternoon you will be free to nap, read, socialize, hike, swim in the Eel’s renowned pools, or gather at our shaded outdoor table to look up answers to the day’s mysteries.

 Additional Supplies for Workshop